 Exam Rescheduling: Policy & Procedure

 The student is responsible for communicating with faculty and staff to schedule and complete missed exams.
 The student is solely responsible for making up any practical portion of an examination by arranging to complete directly with their instructor.
-Missed examinations, written or practical, must be completed prior to the next scheduled meeting of the course or before the beginning of the next term if the missed exam is a final exam.
-If an exam is missed prior to a break week, the exam must be completed during break week and scheduled in the same manner.
-Final exams taken during break week may delay receipt of financial aid for the following term.
+Missed examinations, written or practical, must be completed prior to the next scheduled meeting of the course.
+If a missed exam is a final given within the last week of the term, the same scheduling deadline applies even when the next week is a break week.
+Final exams must be completed prior to the start of the next term.
+Please note: Final exams taken during break week may delay receipt of financial aid for the following term.

 Written examinations may be completed in the designated testing room from 12:30pm to 2pm Monday through Friday.
 Final written exams may be completed from 11am to 2pm Monday through Friday.
-All exams must be completed by 2pm.
-Exams scheduled during break weeks adhere to the same scheduling procedure as listed below.
+All exams must be completed by 2pm

 Students who fail to complete their exam during their scheduled appointment will receive a zero on the examination.